villearo/slim-maintenance-mode/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 Simple and lightweight solution for scheduled maintenance.
-No huge database entries, no settings page, just activate it and do your maintenance work stress-free.
+No settings page, just activate it and do your maintenance work stress-free.

 == Description ==
 Slim Maintenance Mode is a lightweight solution for scheduled maintenance.
 Simply active the plugin and only administrators can see the website.